How Does Attic Ventilation Work? A Guide for Homeowners

 You need a team effort:

-Cellulose insulation – Moisture-tolerant and tight-knit, perfect for the Northeast.
-Fiberglass insulation can also work.
+✅ Cellulose insulation – Moisture-tolerant and tight-knit, perfect for the Northeast.
+Fiberglass insulation and spray foam have their places too!

 One more story: We worked with a contractor in Westbrook remodeling an old cape.
 The homeowner had layered up the insulation years ago—good effort, but no ventilation.
 Mold city.
 We pulled it back, sealed the leaks, ran new baffles, and blew in cellulose.
 The contractor called it “the tightest, driest attic I’ve worked in all year.”